-Externally the shell concrete of these twisted walls has been given by Tange a rich covering of stainless steel.
+Externally, the shell concrete of these twisted walls has been given a rich covering of stainless steel (6).
 The trays of the steel are in comparatively short lengths and are lapped.
-The cover pieces, about a foot apart, are in single lengths reaching a hundred feet and more to the top, accentuating both the height and the straight-line components of the warped planes.
+The cover pieces, about a foot apart, are in single lengths reaching 100 ft. and more to the top, accentuating both the height and the straight-line components of the warped planes.
 But internally the immaculate concrete of the shells is left naked.
-Its grey, even texture reflects the familiar austere idiom of modern Japan and a grading of light that reveals the curved surfaces of the same warped planes.
+Its grey even texture is in keeping with the familiar austere idiom of modern Japan; and the texture reflects a grading of light that reveals the curved surfaces of the same warped planes.

 The uniform greyness of stripped concrete links the nave to the other interior spaces.
-Long, wide corridors lead down from either side and round the corners of the kite to an irregular central space in the crypt, leading to openended chapels.
-The windowless darkness is stabbed now and then by a flood of light from an invisible source spilling down a far wall.
+Long, wide corridors lead down from either side and round the corners of the kite to an irregular space in the crypt, which in turn leads to open-ended chapels.
+The windowless darkness is stabled now and then by a flood of light from an invisible source spilling down a far wall.
 This is in fact daylight claimed from outside the walls of the cathedral overhead by a variety of snorkles that break through the roof of the podium.

-Externally the building complex consists of three independant elements, and rather too clearly independant.
-In the foreground of the approach is a freestanding campanile, splay-sided, tall and tapered, in bare concrete.
+Externally, the building complex consists of three independent elements, and rather too clearly independent.
+In the foreground of the approach is a freestanding campanile, splay-sided, tall and tapered, in bare concrete (7).
 Behind this is the podium housing the crypt and offices, faced with heavily pebbled precast blocks.
-Above the podium rise the steel roof-walls of the cathedral itself.
+Above the podium rise the steel roof-walls of the eathedral itself.

 The monumental form of this major element is an uncomplicated complement of the interior.
 It is understated and unexplainable.
-It poses mysterious questions and promises answers to be divulged inside - which is in the best cathedral tradition when, as here, the promises are fulfilled.
+It poses mysterious questions and promises answers to be divulged inside-in the best cathedral tradition when, as here, the promises are fulfilled.